Words and terms used in the world of From The Waters.

 A location in the Aelin City Healer Campus responsible for educating Healers.

-An oath of ethics taken by new Healers.
+An oath of ethics taken by new Aelin Healers.

 In Aelin this can refer to the leader or manager of a faction of Guardians or a unit of Strikers.